ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/tls/mtls.md

   tls: upstream-context
 ```

-Now, when $productName$ proxies a request to `upstream-service`, it will provide
+Now, when Emissary proxies a request to `upstream-service`, it will provide
 the certificates in the `upstream-certs` secret for authentication when
 encrypting traffic.